 Wij zorgen er graag voor dat u een goede website ervaring bij ons heeft.
-Om dit te verbeteren maken wij gebruik van cookies.
+Daarom maken wij gebruik van cookies.

 The WEKIT project organised recently a trial on wearable technologies in the astronaut training programme.
 A task from this program was selected and adapted to see how suitable it was for training using the task-sensitive Augmented Reality approach being developed in the WEKIT project.
 The task chosen was a real procedure that astronauts have to perform, namely the installation of a Temporary Stowage Rack in the Automated Transfer Vehicle which performs supply missions to the International Space Station (ISS), transporting various payloads such as propellant, water, air, food, and scientific research equipment.